-Only single-ended SCSI-2 configuration is supported, with a maximum sustained transfer rate of 5.0 MB/second.
+Only single-ended SCSI-2 configuration is supported.

 Only unshielded connectors can be used.

-The DDS-2 drive does not support termination on the device itself.
+The DDS-3 drive does not support termination on the device itself.
 Normally, drives such as this are not required to be at the end of a bus, but if this is unavoidable, HP recommends using a feed-through SCSI terminator that plugs directly into the rear of the drive.
-Use active termination, as the drive is capable of a transfer rate greater than 5 MB/second.

-If you do not already have a SCSI terminator, you must order either terminator K2291 (bale-lock style) or terminator C2094A (thumbscrew style).
+If you do not already have a SCSI terminator, you must order either terminator K2291 (bale-lock style) or terminator C2904A (thumbscrew style).